mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 Every graphics program will have its own way of saving SVGs, but regardless of which one you use, they are still likely to contain a lot of extra data if left unoptimised.

+## Running a package

+There are any number of NPM packages that run an optimisation process on your SVG assets at build time, and it’s absolutely a good idea to make them part of your workflow.
+But a visual tool often does a better job of removing extra paths and groups, and we can see how the optimisations affect the outcome live in the browser.

 ## A quick win with SVGOMG

 One way to quickly remove a lot of this extraneous data is to run it through [Jake Archibald](https://twitter.com/jaffathecake)’s tool, [SVGOMG](https://jakearchibald.github.io/svgomg/).
 You can either upload the SVG file or paste in the code directly and, depending on the options selected, your SVG will be greatly slimmed-down, without adverse visual impact.
 You might need to play around with the different options to get your desired result, especially if your SVG is quite complex, but I generally find that for simple icons I can check most of the options without adversly affecting the result.